 Paying For Law School

 Berkeley Law remains a good value in legal education despite recent increases in fees and tuition.
-The law school and the campus provide scholarships, grants, and loans to help students meet the cost of attendance.
+The law school and the campus provide scholarships, grants, fellowships, and loans to help students meet the cost of attendance.
 Although working will help to limit your student loan debt, we encourage you not to work during your first year of law school and to focus instead on academics.
-Each year, in addition to the scholarships and grants that are awarded to entering students, several scholarships and fellowships are made available from within and outside of Berkeley Law for continuing students.
+Each year, in addition to the gift aid that may be awarded to entering students, several scholarships and fellowships are made available from within and outside of Berkeley Law for continuing students.
 Also keep in mind that the law school provides a competitive Loan Repayment Assistance Program (LRAP) to help you repay your student loans if you enter low-paying public interest employment upon graduation.
-Although Berkeley Law and the campus provide scholarships, fellowships, grants, Federal Stafford Loans, a growing number of students also obtain federal Graduate PLUS loans or private loans.
+Although Berkeley Law and the campus provide scholarships, fellowships, grants, Federal Unsubsidized Loans, a growing number of students also obtain federal Graduate PLUS loans or private loans.
 Without additional loans, many students would not be able to attend Berkeley Law.
 We encourage you to begin formulating a financial strategy now for your expenses before, during, and after law school.
 Entering law school with a financial plan will help you reduce your borrowing and make law school more affordable.
 Once you have a plan, we urge you to apply early for financial aid, concurrently with your application for admission.

 Annual fees and tuition are determined by your residency status.
 California residents comprise approximately 50 percent of the entering class.
 Residents are required to pay fees determined annually by the U.C.
 Board of Regents.
 Non-residents are responsible for paying both fees and non-resident tuition.
 Non-resident students may petition for California residency status upon completion of the first year of study, provided they meet university requirements.
 Information about establishing resident status can be found on our Legal Resident Information page.
 The nine-month Cost of Attendance (COA) for law students is standardized by the Financial Aid Office for the purpose of awarding grants, scholarships, federal and private loan eligibility, and work-study.
 The COA is designed to reflect the average costs for living in the Bay Area.
 Adjustments can be made to reflect actual costs if the COA does not fairly reflect what a student pays, such as uninsured medical expenses or child care.
 In most cases, adjustments are made to increase student loan eligibility.
 A Cost of Attendance Adjustment Request form is available for students who wish to increase their COA in September for the following academic year.